Traditional v digital, it’s been the battle of the ages

 Just in case you haven’t heard us banging on about these benefits before now, here’s a couple.

-Through digital forms of marketing, you can granularly personalise the journey and experience for your consumers as you can make sure your audience’s needs, wants and preferences are addressed no matter what stage of the journey they’re in.
+Through digital forms of marketing, you can personalise the journey and experience for your consumers as you can make sure your audience’s needs, wants and preferences are addressed no matter what stage of the journey they’re in.
 This enables you to make each interaction more meaningful so they’re likely to convert.

 Probably one of the most important benefits of digital, when compared to more traditional forms of marketing, is cost.
 Say an event, for example, organising a large, physical event takes a lot of time, resources and money.
-Businesses will most likely have to hire event spaces, staff, equipment alongside all the other costs associated for both the organisers and the attendees.
+Businesses will most likely have to hire event spaces, staff, equipment alongside all the other costs associated with both the organisers and the attendees.

 Virtual events, on the other hand, costs are greatly reduced as the event budget that would usually go into renting spaces and hiring staff can be transferred into hosting a virtual event that uses digital tools, interactive features and other means of gamification brands have in their arsenals.
 Giving attendees a memorable experience that doesn’t have to compromise on interactivity all from the comfort of their own homes.